When you’re hungry for scran and ale, Northumberland has some of the best pubs in the North to satisfy any thirst and every hungry stomach.

 Staying faithful to the sea-fairing ways of The North, The Olde Ship Inn is a cosy, friendly, quirky Northumberland pub, packed wall-to-ceiling with nautical treasures.

-Almost more a sea museum than a traditional watering hole, it’s a firm favourite for the fishermen who work out of Seahouses harbour, and, conveniently, is just a short stroll away from where their boats land catches of fresh fish.
+Almost more a sea museum than a traditional watering hole, it’s a firm favourite of those visitors who’ve just finished one of the many Farne Islands boat trips to run out of Seahouses and for the fishermen who work out of Seahouses harbour.
+Conveniently, it is just a short stroll away from where their boats land catches of fresh fish.

 The pub’s menu stretches far and wide: from chunky homemade sandwiches and freshly-caught seafood to wholesome, warming chowders.
 And, as you’d expect, there’s also good local beer and ales for sinking.
 Although this pub may be little, trust us: its fiercely addictive.